-For load specification terms found on the label, refer to $Vehicle\ loading\ -\ with\ and\ without\ a\ trailer$ in this chapter.
-Remember to figure in the tongue load of your loaded vehicle when figuring the total weight.
+For load specification terms found on the label and instructions on calculating your vehicle's load, refer to Vehicle loading - with and without a trailer in this chapter when figuring the total weight of your vehicle.

 WARNING: Do not exceed the GVWR or the GAWR specified on the certification label.